AdvancedPhotonSource/RareEventDetectionHEDM/README.md

 There is a example file processing notebook at code folder that can be tried.

-Step 1 (the default #epochs is set to 100, please change it if needed, dark file input is optional)
+Step 1: train the BYOL encoder on a baseline dataset (e.g., zero load): (the default #epochs is set to 100, please change it if needed, dark file input is optional)
 ```shell
 conda activate event_detection
 cd code/BraggEmb_code/